Bilingual Teacher Pathway (Secondary)

 BTP is a state leader in providing a teacher preparation program specifically designed for bilingual-bicultural students.
 The curriculum is centered around an equity lens that views language and culture as assets and that draws from the research and best practices for working with bilingual and emerging bilingual students and families.
 BTP graduates are highly prepared to teach in dual-language settings as well as in classrooms where there are multiple bilingual students representing many languages.

-What can I do with an endorsement and degree through the Bilingual Teacher Pathway?
+What can I do with a degree through the Bilingual Teacher Pathway (Secondary)?

 Over 400 bilingual teachers have graduated from BTP since its creation in 1998.
 Alumni of the BTP program are employed as teachers in schools, specialists in bilingual programs, vice principals, and principals.
 Many have moved into leadership roles in their districts or with the state.
 Become a bilingual teacher in general education classrooms, dual-immersion classrooms, and any school with linguistically and culturally diverse students and families.